gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/wildcard.md

 ### Wildcard

 {{% notice note %}}
-To really feel a game, elimination sounds natural but we are here to learn and learn together.
-It doesn't make sense to eliminate someone from a learning journey.
+Elimination sounds natural in a game but we are here to learn and learn together.
+It doesn't make sense to leave someone out from a learning journey.
 {{% /notice %}}

 **Wildcard** is an opportunity for eliminated teams to make a come back.
 A team that gets eliminated at the end of a round gets an opportunity to participate in [OPEN](../rules/) questions of the next round.